 - Refer to the most current Summary Stage 2018 Manual for general coding instructions, and site-specific coding instructions.

 - Chapter-specific guidelines take precedence over general guidelines.

 - Always check the information pertaining to a specific primary site or histology chapter.

 - In-Situ diagnosis can only be diagnosed microscopically.

 - If the pathology report indicates an in-situ tumor but there is evidence of positive lymph nodes or distant metastases, code to the regional nodes/distant metastases.

 - Organs and tissues that have no epithelial layer cannot be staged as in-situ, since they do not have a basement membrane.

 - Descriptions pathologists use to describe in-situ cancer:

 - Intracystic

-- Intra-epithelial
+- o Intra-epithelial

-- o No penetration below the basement membrane
+- No penetration below the basement membrane

 - No stromal invasion

 - Non-infiltrating

 - Noninvasive

 - Pre-invasive

 - Code 0 is not applicable for the following Summary Stage chapters:

-- Bone
+- o Bone

-- Brain
+- o Brain

 - Cervical Lymph Nodes, Occult Head and Neck

 - CNS Other

 - Corpus Sarcoma

 - Heart, Mediastinum and Pleura

 - HemeRetic

 - Ill-Defined Other

-- o Kaposi Sarcoma
+- Kaposi Sarcoma

 - o Lymphoma

 - Lymphoma Ocular Adnexa

 - Mycosis Fungoides

-- o Myeloma Plasma Cell Disorder
+- Myeloma Plasma Cell Disorder

-- o Pleural Mesothelioma
+- Pleural Mesothelioma

 - Primary Cutaneous Lymphoma (non-MF and SS)

-- o Retinoblastoma
+- Retinoblastoma

-- o Retroperitoneum
+- Retroperitoneum

 - Soft Tissue